-Our board of directors adopted the 2015 plan in January 2015 and our stockholders approved the 2015 plan in January 2015, which became effective on the date of this prospectus, and no further grants will be made under the 2011 plan.
+Our board of directors adopted the 2015 plan in January 2015 and our stockholders approved the 2015 plan in January 2015, which will become effective upon the execution and delivery of the underwriting agreement related to this offering.
+Once the 2015 plan is effective, no further grants will be made under the 2011 plan.